 - 1. The plan that pays benefits first (primary plan) is determined by using uniform order-of-benefit determination rules. - 2.
-The primary plan then pays benefits as it would in the absence of duplicate coverage. - 3.
-The plan that pays benefits second (secondary plan) pays the difference between what the primary plan paid and the maximum liability of the secondary plan not to exceed the total allowed amount.
-The secondary plan is never liable for more expenses than it would cover if it had been primary.
+The primary plan then pays benefits as it would in the absence of duplicate coverage.

+The secondary plan(s) will limit benefits so that the sum of all benefits paid by the primary plan and by the secondary plan(s) do not exceed 100 percent of the total allowed amount.